On April 24, 1994, David Robinson went off for a career-high and franchise-record 71 points against the LA Clippers in a 112-97 road win.

 - In 1985, Michael Jordan knocks down a game-winner in his first home playoff game at the Chicago Stadium against the Milwaukee Bucks.

-- In 1988, Milwaukee's Jack Sikma, at 7-foot, became the tallest player to win NBA free throw title by shooting 92 percent from the line.
+- In 1988, Milwaukee's Jack Sikma, a 7-footer, became the tallest player to win NBA free throw title by shooting 92 percent from the line.

-- In 1993, Milwaukee Bucks retire Kareem Abdul-Jabbar's #33 jersey.
+- In 1993, the Milwaukee Bucks retire Kareem Abdul-Jabbar's No. 33.
 He played six seasons for the franchise, winning the 1971 league MVP and Finals MVP en route to leading the organization to the 1971 title against the Baltimore Bullets.